thaliproject/Thali_CordovaPlugin/test/README.md

 All of the test files are designed to be runnable also on the desktop.
 Tests that require the real mobile environment will de-activate themselves when run on the desktop.
 What is especially nice about running on the desktop is that one can develop and debug directly in the Thali_CordovaPlugin directory.
 There is no need to do the kind of copying and pasting that Cordova development normally requires.

-To set up your desktop environment for development go to Thali_CordovaPlugin/thali/install and run `jx npm run setupDesktop`.
+To set up your desktop environment for development go to Thali_CordovaPlugin/thali/install and run `npm run setupDesktop`.

 Sudo might be needed because this script installs a symbolic link into your global NPM directory.
 But if you can get away without using it you will be much happier as using sudo for this (especially on OS/X) seems to cause permission nightmares.

 You can run all the tests by going to Thali_CordovaPlugin/test/www/jxcore and issuing one of the following: